I told Liz Truss she was going too fast, says Kwasi Kwarteng

 Mr Kwarteng was dramatically fired by Ms Truss in October, two weeks after their tax-cutting mini-budget sparked turmoil on financial markets.

-After abandoning almost all of the plan in a bid to stay in power, she announced her resignation a few days later after support from Tory MPs ebbed away.
+She then ditched almost all of the plan in a bid to stay in power, but announced her resignation a few days later after support from Conservative MPs ebbed away.

-Speaking to TalkTV Mr Kwarteng said that he had warned Ms Truss about going at a breakneck speed with economic measures after the mini-budget.
+Speaking to TalkTV, Mr Kwarteng said that he had warned Ms Truss about going at a "breakneck speed" with economic measures after the mini-budget.

 "She said, 'Well, I've only got two years' and I said, 'You will have two months if you carry on like this'.
 And that is, I'm afraid, what happened."